 That said, well-qualified students should not quail at the prospect of submitting an application.
 But what does “well-qualified” mean in this context?

 The majority of IPCAA students arrive from undergraduate backgrounds (and sometimes with Master’s degrees) in Classics, Classical Archaeology, History (usually with a specialization in Ancient History), and Art History (usually with a specialization in Ancient Art).
 Such degrees have generally proven to offer the most thorough foundation for a successful career through IPCAA.
 Other degrees and life experiences, such as training in Anthropology or Museum Studies, are also very welcome, but additional preparatory work, not least in classics and ancient languages, would be necessary before entering the Program.
-It should be noted that students with Master’s degrees may find they are in a position to proceed through the Program more quickly, but that they must still satisfy all the Program requirements.

-Competence in both ancient and modern languages is a necessary skill for classical archaeologists; to that end, IPCAA students must satisfy language requirements in Greek, Latin, French, Italian, and German.
+Competence in both ancient and modern languages is a necessary skill for classical archaeologists; to that end, IPCAA students must satisfy language requirements in ancient Greek, modern Greek, Latin, French, Italian, and German.
 Preference is thus given to applicants who have demonstrated significant preparation and competence in at least one of the required ancient, and one of the required modern, languages.
 This is to ensure that students do not spend an inordinate amount of their early years in the Program primarily studying languages.
 If an applicant’s language preparation is not yet up to this level, time spent in post-bacccalaureate programs or other courses before applying to IPCAA may be advisable.

 No formal fieldwork or museum experience is expected or required of prospective students, but signs of interest and energy in the discipline of archaeology (outside the formal classroom setting) are welcome.